 In their zeal to forget the soul arts, they eventually forgot the history that went with it, including the nature of the stones they were given.
 Abandoned in obscurity, many Archstones ended up broken relics for rats to occasionally gnaw on.
 The Monumentals were likewise left to slowly die off as each exhausted their power of thought, until only one remained.
 Perhaps the Monumentals didn’t think that far ahead, or perhaps they simply expected humans to maintain some level of contact even after the ban.
 Regardless, they couldn’t wait around in obscurity forever, so perhaps it was prudent that the Nexus be rediscovered when it was; it may have even been intentional.
 But if so, any recruitment attempt failed.
 Instead, mankind rediscovered the soul arts and ended up unsealing the Old One.
 The only saving grace is that the Nexus remains operational, giving humanity a chance to overcome this Second Scourge.

 Fragment scraped off Keystones that dot various areas.
-Transfers the user to the lynchpin temple.
+Transfers the user to the Lynchpin Temple.

 Even though the Keymen once entrusted the Keystones to lesser men’s leaders, they were eventually forgotten and occasionally gnawed on by rats.

 For one, the last Monumental has saved various people, transporting both the living and dead to the Nexus so they can help slay the demons or assist in some other manner.
 The Monumental acknowledges that eternally imprisoning people there if they don’t might earn her their antipathy, but she is willing to be hated if it means the world is saved.
 And while the Crestfallen Warrior chides her people’s audacity to make innocents work to clean up what was originally their mistake, she at least tries to support us to the best of her ability.
 Aside from gifting the Blue Eye Stone and Friend’s Ring for our cooperation, she also sets up the pantheon on the uppermost floor.
-This Hall of Fame enshrines the souls of every demon slayer, letting memory of our achievements live on if not our being.
+This Hall of Fame enshrines the souls of every demon slayer truly gone, letting memory of our achievements live on if not our being.
 And if the world is saved, we elect to replace her as the soul shouldering the world, proving that her people’s sacrifice had not been in vain.

 Have you been to the Hall of Fame chamber above here?
 The souls of demon slayers who had fought the same as you are enshrined there.
 Eventually your soul too will be enshrined there.
 That’s all we can do now.
-For the heroes who’ve toughed battles due to our sins.
+For the heroes who have toughed battles due to our sins.